fumitoh/modelx-site/_posts/2022-04-09-why-are-dynamic-alm-models-slow.md

 you can model cashflows of insurance policies separately from the asset cashflows.
 The figure below illustrates the calculation order of a static model.
-As indicated by the highlighted surfaces from the top, first the variables of Policy 1 are calculated for all the time periods, and the the variables of Policy 2 are calculated for all the time periods, and so on.
+As indicated by the highlighted surfaces from the top, first the variables of Policy 1 are calculated for all time periods, and the variables of Policy 2 are calculated for all time periods, and so on.

 ![Image3](/img/2022-04-09/static-projection-direction.png)